[by Greg Perry]

 - Right before lunch, I’ll take a super-charged Pure Encapsulations Digestive Enzymes capsule to aid in protein digestion.

 (Pro Tip: We eat too much protein!
-I’m a huge meat eater, but try to limit your protein intake to 6 to 8 ounces per meal.
+I’d be a huge meat eater, but I try to limit protein intake to 6 to 8 ounces per meal.
 Over time, higher portions of protein turn to sugar through the Gluconeogenesis process.
-Get the majority of your calories from fat (mine’s at about 70%), second from protein (mine’s about 25%), and the rest carbs (mine’s about 5%).
+Get the majority of your calories from fat (mine’s at about 80%), second from protein (mine’s about 15%), and the rest carbs (mine’s about 5%).

-(Pro Tip: If you exercise frequently and/or if you do strength training, you need to ramp up your protein to higher levels that I currently ingest.)
+(Pro Tip: If you exercise frequently and/or if you do strength training, you need to ramp up your protein to higher levels than I currently ingest.)

 - I primarily eat lunch at one of three places: